 - Assess the impact.
 Create a Business Impact Analysis that covers the categories of impact, the time frame and cycles of impact, the relative weights of different types of impact, and the dependency risks.

 - Design the changes to the model.
-An example: Some organizations are changing to fully remote work, supported by imaging (document conversion) to maintain productivity.
+An example: Some organizations are changing to fully remote work, supported by digitization (document conversion) to maintain productivity.
 Focus on what would need to change in your organization’s model to meet Step Three’s impact; no idea is off limits here.

 - Execute.
 The four previous steps inform the decision-making process.
 Once decisions are made and the new business model is defined, take an agile approach to execution.
 Ensure that all department leaders, from IT to customer service, have bought in to the new business model, and are integrating it into their operations.